QuantEcon/lecture-python.myst/lectures/cass_fiscal.md

 ## Introduction

-This lecture studies eﬀects of technology and fiscal shocks on equilibrium outcomes in a nonstochastic growth model.
+This lecture studies effects of technology and fiscal shocks on equilibrium outcomes in a nonstochastic growth model with features inherited from {doc}`cass_koopmans_2`

 We use the model as a laboratory to exhibit numerical techniques for approximating equilibria and to display the structure of dynamic models in which decision makers have perfect foresight about future government decisions.